IanLockwood/1ReactNews/README.md

 ___

 Thanks for reading!
-Again, I really enjoyed this project, I learned a lot, and I'm very happy with how it came out.
+I really enjoyed this project, I learned a lot, and I'm very happy with how it came out.

 -Ian Lockwood